 EACH MAY I ADVISE us all to remember, amid the frenzy, that there is nothing wrong that some good-quality mulch won’t improve visually (while helping build soil beneath as a bonus).
 I’m spreading it as fast as I can, but I have to say:

 Winters ain’t what they used to be (for better or worse).
 In 2019, I feel like we froze and thawed more times than I could count, and “mud season” seems to be much of the year long now.
 In 2018, the worst of it came late and stayed later.
-In 2017, as this year, the snow barely melted in time to cram in my spring cleanup before garden-visiting events began here.
+In 2017, as this year, the snow barely melted in time to cram in spring cleanup before garden-visiting events began.
 In 2016, it was different: Some aftermaths of that Winter That Wasn’t that year could not be hidden, and had to be erased by more violent tactics, like a hefty chain attached to a giant truck to yank out suddenly dead trees and shrubs for whom a “mild” winter (following a dry 2015 growing season) actually may have meant terminal havoc.
 What will the next one be like?

 garden elsewhere? regional links